What are the Core Web Vitals

 What should you learn to become a Core Web Vitals expert?

-So you want to eb an expert.
+So you want to be an expert.
 That is great!
 You are in for a bumpy ride!
 Some parts of the Core Web Vitals are easy to fix.
 Others are really hard and require years of experience.
 To become a Core Web Vitals export you basically need to master 4 traits.

-First you need to fully understand how browsers work.
+First, you need to fully understand how browsers work.
 How does the rendering process work, how do resources get scheduled, when JavaScript gets executed and what happens during the paint process.

-Second you need to master JavaScript.
+Secon,d you need to master JavaScript.
 I spend a great deal of my time explaining to developers why their code is slow.
 Slow code will affect the First Input Delay and also the Interaction to Next Paint.
 In most cases JavaScript code will also affect the Largest Contentful Paint and the First Contentful Paint.

-Third you need to be an HTML and CSS expert because the way you build your applications matters a lot.
+Third, you need to be an HTML and CSS expert because the way you build your applications matters a lot.
 There is often a fast and a slower way of doing things.

 Do Core Web Vitals plugins work?

-I can talk for hours about how I feel about those tools.
+There are a lot of plugins and tools out there that try to improve the Core Web Vitals.
+For example wp-rocket.I can talk for hours about how I feel about those tools.
 I will spare you the details for now.
 The fact of the matter is that they sometimes improve the Core Web Vitals and sometimes they have very little effect.

 It all depends on the nature of the 'Core Web Vitals mistakes' that you are trying to fix.
 Did you forget to lazy-load your images or forget to defer your scripts?
 Those tools might then improve the Core Web Vitals considerably.
 On the other hand, if your slowness is caused by 'critical scripts that change the layout of your page' (like a slider plugin) or 'a large DOM size' those plugins will often do more harm than good.